 1. Wash jars, lids, and bands.
 Place jars in canner, fill canner 2/3 full with water, bring to a boil.
 Turn off heat, cover, and keep jars in hot canner water until ready to use.
 Place lids in water in a small saucepan; cover and heat to a simmer.
 Turn off heat and keep lids in hot water until ready to use.

 4. Measure fruit and add into saucepan with cooked rhubarb.

 5. Add calcium water and lemon juice and mix well.

 7. Bring fruit mixture to a full boil.
 Add pectin-sweetener mixture, stirring vigorously for 1 to 2 minutes to dissolve the pectin while the jam comes back up to a boil.
 Once the jam returns to a full boil, remove it from the heat.

 8. Fill hot jars to ¼” of top.
 Wipe rims clean.
 Screw on 2-piece lids.
-Note: We used both our Orchard Road lids and our bulk lids.
-You can see the difference in room for labeling your jars.
 Put filled jars in boiling water bath canner and cover.
 Boil 10 minutes (add 1 minute more for every 1,000 ft. above sea level).
 Remove from water.
 Let jars cool.
 Check seals; lids should be sucked down.
-Eat within 1 year.
+Consume within 1 year.
 Lasts 3 weeks once opened and refrigerated.

 Note: If you’re not sure if your jam is sweet enough, taste it after the pectin is dissolved and jam has come back up to a boil.
 Not sweet enough?
 Add more sweetener and stir 1 minute at full boil.